libigl/libigl.github.io/docs/index.md

 organization in the `include/` folder.
 All header files located _directly_ in the `include/igl/` folder have only stl and Eigen as dependencies.
 For example, all of the headers that depend on CGAL are located in `include/igl/copyleft/cgal`.
-For a full list of _optional_ dependencies check `optional/CMakeLists.txt`.
+For a full list of _optional_ dependencies check `cmake/libigl.cmake`.

+!!! warning "CGAL and Boost"
+    By default, the CMake script for libigl will not build the CGAL dependency, since Boost is required to compile CGAL.
+If you enable the CMake option `LIBIGL_WITH_CGAL`, you will need to have Boost installed on your machine.
+    On **Windows**, it is advised to install Boost using `conda`.
+On **Linux** and **macOS**, you will need to install Boost, GMP and MPFR using your favorite package manager (CGAL itself will be downloaded by libigl).

 ### GCC and the Optional CGAL Dependency
 The `include/igl/copyleft/cgal/*.h` headers depend on CGAL.
 It has come to